NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 • Sites are expected to do YEAR-ROUND surveillance for respiratory illness hospitalizations (from November 1st to October 31st the following year).

-• Sites should use a SYSTEMATIC screening approach (e.g., assess eligibility of patients everyday, week-days, or 3 times/week) and explain their strategy in the application because it is important to understand the sampling frame used by each site (i.e., how and when patients are approached) to allow for data analysis and interpretation of results.
+• Sites should use a SYSTEMATIC screening approach (e.g., assess eligibility of patients every day, week-days, or 3 times/week) and explain their strategy in the application because it is important to understand the sampling frame used by each site (i.e., how and when patients are approached) to allow for data analysis and interpretation of results.

 • Sites should apply case definition (there is a list of slightly modified case definitions in the protocol and questionnaire (e.g., WHO SARI case definition).